bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 The difference between synchronization and mounting is that mounting refers to remote files, which disappear when the connection is disconnected.
 Synchronization, on the other hand, means keeping your local and remote files consistent, with no significant impact if the connection is disconnected.

-The difference between Syncthing and rclone is that Syncthing is a real-time, distributed background process, while rclone is command-based and primarily used for one-way synchronization (bidirectional sync is still in the beta stage).
-It's similar to rsync and mainly used for cloud storage synchronization.
+The differences between Syncthing, Seafile, and rclone are: Syncthing runs in real-time in the background and is decentralized.
+Seafile also supports real-time synchronization in the background but requires a server, similar to NextCloud or OneDrive.
+Rclone is command-based and by default performs one-way synchronization (its bidirectional sync feature is still in the beta stage), similar to rsync.
+It's primarily used for tasks like cloud storage syncing and backup, often used together with scheduled tasks.

-I have replaced Syncthing with rclone (crontab) + webdav for the following reasons:
+I have gave up Syncthing for the following reasons:

 1. Syncthing's ignore syntax is too non-mainstream, and it seems that its ignored file do not sync between devices.
 2. After restored from Time Machine, Syncthing actually requires manual resetting of ID before it can be used again; truly troublesome.

-Seafile, as mentioned in the comments section, is also a good solution.
+### AList

+Web version of the file browser, which has many features, such as support for cloud storage, synchronization, and downloading.

+It can compensate for the types of cloud storage not supported by rclone through its built-in webdav, such as Quark Cloud.

+It can solve some niche software issues like duplicacy not supporting WebDAV through its own s3 solution, like [this post](/posts/how-to-encrypt-backup-your-data-on-your-nas/).

+It can replace Nginx(autoindex) to host a Public folder for sharing with friends or allowing friends to upload directly.

+I have tried its permission management before; the download links had no authentication...
+I don't quite trust it.

 ### [WebDAV](https://hub.docker.com/r/bytemark/webdav)